paulbousquet/SmoothLP/README.md

 ## Future Development

 Please [email me](mailto:ptb8zf@virginia.edu) if you have any comments or feature requests.
-I will be updating it this summer as I work through a couple projects.
+I will be updating it as I work through a couple projects.
 Some things I have planned

 * more customizability: confidence bands, graphs, ability to have different lag lengths across controls
 * error messages that are common practice in stata packages (e.g., if Lag() is specified but data not loaded with time series format)